nickyiliwang0000/h/react-and-firebase/react-router-codealong.md

 Perfect.
 Now that we have our header, let's grab the initial data we need from the movie database API.
 To start out, we're going to want to grab a list of all the popular movies from 1990 (or any year you prefer) so we can display them on the page.
 We're going to need to install `axios` as a dependency to our application and import it.
 Then, we can make our initial request for the data inside of the `componentDidMount` lifecycle method.

-We then store the result of that API call inside of a state item called `movies`.
-We'll also need to create some **default** state so that our component can render when we don't have any movies from our API yet.
+We then store the result of that API call inside of a state value called `movies`.
+Before we can do that we first need to create the state value in the constructor with a default value of an empty list so that our component can render even when we don't yet have any movies from our API.

 ```jsx
 // App.js